6 – The astronomical origin of tides

 3 – the length of daylight

-4 – the altitude of the Sun at noon above the Southern horizon
+4 – the altitude of the Sun at noon above the southern horizon

 “Equinox“ is derived from the Latin “aequinoctium“, from “aequus“ (equal) and “nox“ (night).
 On the day of an equinox, daytime and nighttime are of approximately equal duration all over the planet.

 “Solstice“ is derived from the Latin “sol” and “sistere“ (to stand still).
-An accurate description since at the solstices, the Sun's declination appears to stand still; that is, the seasonal movement of the Sun's daily path (as seen from Earth) pauses at a Northern or Southern limit before reversing direction.
+An accurate description since at the solstices, the Sun's declination appears to stand still; that is, the seasonal movement of the Sun's daily path (as seen from Earth) pauses at a northern or southern limit before reversing direction.

 Declinations of the Sun and the Moon combined